3dbeb41841bfbfcc24d55143816cf7f1/sdlc/README.md

 * What seemed like a good idea 3 months ago seems silly or irrelevant now.

 We need a process for building software that can *ADAPT* quickly to change!

+### Why is Waterfall so Attractive?

+Waterfall is attractive because:

+* It is familiar - it is how we generally approach big projects
+* It is logical, intuitive, and sequential
+* It is easy to work when budgeting a project and dealing with legal / contract matters
+* It gives the _illusion_ of managing and minimizing risk

+For another perspective see: [Thoughtbot Playbook - No Fixed Bids](https://thoughtbot.com/playbook/our-company/sales#no-fixed-bids).

 ### Enter Agile